cockroachdb/docs/v19.2/postgresql-compatibility.md

 ---
-title: Porting from PostgreSQL
+title: PostgreSQL Compatibility
-summary: Porting an application from PostgreSQL
+summary: A summary of CockroachDB's compatibility with PostgreSQL
 toc: true
+redirect-from: porting-postgres.html
 ---

-Although CockroachDB supports PostgreSQL syntax and drivers, it does not offer exact compatibility.
+CockroachDB supports both the PostgreSQL wire protocol and the majority of its syntax.
+This means that you can use your existing PostgreSQL connectors and clients, and your existing applications can often be migrated to CockroachDB without changing any application code.

+Currently CockroachDB is compatible with PostgreSQL 9.6 and works with most PostgreSQL database tools such as [Dbeaver](dbeaver.html), [Intellij](intellij-idea.html), pgdump and so on.
+Consult this link for a full list of supported [third-party database tools](third-party-database-tools.html).
+CockroachDB also works with most [PostgreSQL drivers and ORMs](build-an-app-with-cockroachdb.html).

+However, CockroachDB does not support some of the PostgreSQL features or behaves differently from PostgreSQL because these features cannot be easily implemented in a distributed system.
 This page documents the known list of differences between PostgreSQL and CockroachDB for identical input.
 That is, a SQL statement of the type listed here will behave differently than in PostgreSQL.
 Porting an existing application to CockroachDB will require changing these expressions.

 Note that some of these differences only apply to rare inputs, and so no change will be needed, even if the listed feature is being used.
 In these cases, it is safe to ignore the porting instructions.

 {{site.data.alerts.callout_info}}This document currently only covers how to rewrite SQL expressions.
 It does not discuss strategies for porting applications that use <a href="sql-feature-support.html">SQL features CockroachDB does not currently support</a>, such as the <code>ENUM</code> type.{{site.data.alerts.end}}

+## Unsupported Features
+- Stored procedures and functions
+- Triggers
+- Events
+- User-defined functions
+- FULLTEXT functions and indexes
+- GEOSPATIAL functions and indexes
+- Drop primary key
+- XML Functions
+- Savepoints
+- Column-level privileges
+- CREATE TEMPORARY TABLE syntax
+- XA syntax

+##Features that differ from PostgreSQL
 ### Overflow of `float`

 In PostgreSQL, the `float` type returns an error when it overflows or an expression would return Infinity: